 Mobile phones aren’t the only culprit.
 Certain websites – particularly social media and news outlets – can divert your concentration and reduce productivity.
 The first step is to lose your bookmark bar.
 Removing these sites from your browser means you’re far less likely to visit them.

 If you’re still struggling to stay away from your favorite time-wasting websites, try downloading a site-blocking application.
-There are plenty available on the web, such as anti-social.cc, which restrict your access to the sites of your choice, for a set period of time.
+There are plenty available on the web, such as Freedom, which restricts your access to the sites of your choice, for a set period.

 The mid-afternoon slump is a common phenomenon and is absolutely fatal for productivity.
 Flooding your body with sugary food early in the day will cause a spike in blood sugar, making you feel energetic.
 However, this is quickly absorbed by the body, leaving you feeling tired and irritable.